-It is urged by the petitioner Company that under the GoHP Notification dated 9.1.2004 the petitioner's Small Hydro Project has to bear the additional burden of paying forest charges to the Government.
+It is urged by the petitioner Company that under the GoHP Notification dated 9.1.2004 the petitioner's Small Hydro Project has to bear the additional burden of paying forest charges to the Government on account of.
 The amount paid to forest department is Rs.
-2.63 lacs.
-The additional burden on account of forest amounting to Rs.
-2.63 lacs was not taken into consideration while fixing the tariff of Rs.
+8,40,000.
+The compensation charges to the Fisheries Department as per Hydro Policy 2006 are @ Rs.
+0.50 lacs per MW capacity and in addition, an amount calculated @ Rs.
+0.50 lacs per Km length between the diversion weir and tail race, which comes to approx. 2 Kms for the project is also required to be paid.
+The amount paid/payable to the fisheries department is Rs, 12.50 lacs.
+The additional burden on account of forest and fisheries amounting to Rs.
+20.90 lacs was not taken into consideration while fixing the tariff of Rs.
 2.50 per unit in the year 2000.
 Thus petitioner Company deserves to be allowed the above compensation and consequently the tariff has to be enhanced from Rs.
 2.50 per unit in the proportion of the above additional expenditure of Rs.
-2.63 lacs with respect to the approved capital cost of Rs.2708 lacs.
-The differential amount on the basis of the above comes to 1% and is 0.2 paise per unit.
+20.90 lacs with respect to the approved capital cost of Rs.
+2755 lacs.
+The differential amount on the basis of the above comes to 0.76% and is Rs.
+0.21 per unit.

-Response of the Board
+Response of Board

 In response the Board submits that the revised forest charges are based on the percentage of forest cover.
-Since the forest cover is project specific, the details of the forest cover, the compensation payable prior to the revision of charges and after the revision of charges for the project need to be considered for impact on tariff.
-The petitioner Company has deposited an amount of Rs.
-2.63 lacs with the forest department.
-The differential amount as desired vide Commission's Order dated 29.10.2009 has neither been worked out nor any details of the charges which would have been required to be paid by the Company are given in support of their claim.
+Since the forest cover is project specific, therefore, the details of the forest cover, the compensation payable prior to the revision of charges and after the revision of charges for the project needs to be considered for impact on tariff.
+The petitioner Company vide Annexure-P-2 has stated that an amount of rupees 4.82 lacs have been deposited with the forest Department through a demand draft.
+The differential amount as desired vide Commission's Order dated 29.10.2009 has neither been worked out nor any details of the charges, which it would have been required to be paid by the Company, are given in support of their claim.
 Therefore no claim on this account is justified.

 Further the fisheries charges are based on length of tail race capacity.
-Since the amendment dated 30.4.07, in relation to fisheries charges, is with immediate effect, the compensation paid by the petitioner Company after the issuance of the notification and which was supposed to be paid prior to notification needs to be ascertained by the petitioner Company to arrive at the differential amount to be considered for the impact on the tariff.
+Since the amendment dated 30.4.07, in relation to fisheries charges, is with immediate effect, the compensation paid by the petitioner after the issuance of the notification and which was supposed to be paid prior to notification needs to be ascertained by the petitioner to arrive at the differential amount to be considered for the impact on the tariff.
 The petitioner Company has not supplied any detailed information as required/desired by the order of the Commission.
 However, it is understood that the revised charges with reference to fisheries are lower than the charges prescribed prior to the notification.
 Hence no claim on this account is admissible.